Elite Ice Hockey League: Structure

 Teams played each other six times (three home, three away), making for a 60-game regular season, but after the departure of Milton Keynes Lightning in 2019, the conference system was scrapped for the first time since 2011–12.
 Each team now plays 54 games.

 Two points are awarded for a win and one for an overtime or penalty shootout defeat.
 Overtime consists of five minutes of three-on-three hockey and ends immediately if a goal is scored.
 The team that has most points at the end of the regular season is declared champion.
-Each team receives a regular season participation trophy.

 The playoffs are contested by the teams with the best regular season records.
 The winner is crowned the champion of the British Championship.
 The number of teams competing in the playoffs has varied.
 However, since the 2006–07 season, the top eight teams of the regular season have qualified for the quarter-finals, with their league position determining their seeding.
 All quarter-finals are two-legged ties.
 Both the semi-finals and the final take place over a single weekend in April at the National Ice Centre in Nottingham.

 The Challenge Cup has taken a number of different formats, ranging from a table formed from the results of designated league fixtures to groups of four teams playing on a round-robin basis at the beginning of the season.
 During some seasons, Elite League games have also been classed as Challenge Cup games and points counted for both.
 The semi-finals and final are two-legged games, the winner being the team with the highest aggregate score at the end of the second game.
-All quarter- and semi-finalists receive a playoff participation trophy.